Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13C53: same
 - 13C54: same
 - 13C55: same
-- 13C57: same
+- 13C57: same: TWO HUNDRED
-- 13C58: this one has one feather: TWO HUNDRED
+- 13C58: this one has one feather
 - 13C81: rope rather than feather
 - 13C85: loop on the end of perch
 - 13C96: no base